pierluigi/github-repo-status-webextension/README.md

 This is by no means the one true indicator of a repository's activity and/or "quality".
 It simply serves my need of quickly filtering out inactive repositories.
 If you have a similar need, be my guest.

+Also note this extension is not affiliated in any way with GitHub, Inc.

 # What it does

 A repository can be in any of these statuses: